ruby-hyperloop/ruby-hyperloop.io/docs/getting-started.md

 Because React plays well with others, you can start with a single aspect of a page or layout (a dynamic chat widget for example) and add a React component to implement that functionality.

+We recommend you use the [reactive_rails_generator](https://goo.gl/505wxO) gem to do a transparent install of everything you need in a new or existing rails app.

+The following instructions have been superceeded by the [reactive_rails_generator](https://goo.gl/505wxO) gem use them at your own risk!

 To start using React.rb within a new or existing rails 4.0 app, follow these steps:

 #### Add the gems